Newsletter e-GCSPF # 54 - June 2021

 Civil Society Call for a Global Fund for Social Protection

-Over 200 civil society organizations and trade unions unite to call for a Global Fund for Social Protection to protect the most vulnerable during COVID-19 and beyond.
+Civil society organizations and trade unions unite to call for a Global Fund for Social Protection to protect the most vulnerable.

 SP&PFM Programme

-The programme Improving Synergies Between Social Protection and Public Finance Management provides medium-term support to multiple countries aiming to strengthen their social protection systems at a national level and ensure sustainable financing.
-The programme aims to support countries in their efforts towards achieving universal social protection coverage.
+The programme Improving Synergies Between Social Protection and Public Finance Management provided medium-term support to multiple countries aiming to strengthen their social protection systems at a national level and ensure sustainable financing.
+The programme aimed to support countries in their efforts towards achieving universal social protection coverage.

-This initiative is implemented jointly by the ILO, Unicef, and the GCSPF.
+This initiative was implemented jointly by the ILO, Unicef, and the GCSPF.

 Subscribe to our newsletter: